axdemelas/laracy/README.md

 $ curl http://0.0.0.0:8000
 ```

-The above commands create a development environment with PHP 7.3 (cli), `gd` and `xdebug` extensions, latest Composer version, and Node v16.
+The instructions above create a development environment with PHP 7.3 (cli), `gd` and `xdebug` extensions, latest Composer version, and Node v16.

 If you want to create a PHP-FPM/Nginx environment, use: